dataloop-ai/AutoML/README.md

 ```
 The "init", "train" and "get_metrics" methods are mandatory methods for running your model.
 The methods are run in the order of the example above, i.e. first the "init" then "reformat" and so on . .

+**reformat** method is where you'd be expected to reformat the input image annotations into a format your
+model can handle.
+Your model is required to handle CSV and Coco styled annotations at the very least.

 **get_metrics** method is expected to return a dictionary object in the form of `{'val_accuracy': 0.928}`
 where `0.928` in this example is a python float.